 Reverse Mortgage – A loan for homeowners who are 62 years or older, enabling them to convert a portion of their home’s equity into cash.

 Interest-Only Loan – A borrower has the option to only make monthly interest payments due on a mortgage for a preset term, which is usually between 5 to 7 years.

-In order to turn the dream of home ownership into a reality, it requires preparation.
+Turning the dream of home ownership into a reality requires preparation.
 Part of that preparation is finding out how much house you can afford to buy.

 What can I afford?